 For more information on how Learning Resources Content Collection is curated, see our Content Criteria.

 Fortunately, there are many Internet browsers and browser-based solutions that are free and at your disposal.
 Although we neither own nor endorse these software solutions, you may find them helpful:

 Firefox is a full-featured, easy-to-use browser with comprehensive pop-up controls, tab browsing, and simple privacy and security controls.
 Check the Options section of Firefox for more detailed information on these features.

 - Internet Explorer (for Windows only)

 Internet Explorer turns pop-ups off by default, but users can turn the pop-up blocker off or choose to allow specific pop-ups.
 For more information about how Internet Explorer handles pop-ups, check here.

 - Safari (for Mac or Windows)

 Safari, which is the default browser for Macs, has been designed for speed and functionality.
 It offers a full selection of security features including a pop-up browser.
 For more information, check the security section on the Safari website.

 More Information About Pop-Ups

 There are other pop-up ads of a more pernicious nature that infiltrate your computer unbeknownst to you as you view a particular site.
 The mere action of surfing the web can trigger automatic downloads onto your machine which then automatically connect to ad space in resources or spawn pop-up ads, regardless of what website you are on.
 The major browsers listed above are providing more and more features which will help you avoid many of these problems.
-Again, Knovation neither owns, partners with, nor endorses any of these solutions and provides information about them only as suggested solutions.
+Again, we neither own, partner with, nor endorse any of these solutions and provide information about them only as suggested solutions.